 Psychiatric Drugs – Dramatic videos (Note: Because the watchdog organization Citizens Commission on Human Rights does wonderful work protecting us from psychiatric abuses and provides accurate and life-saving information, it does not concern me that the group was originally co-founded by Scientologists.
 I encourage viewers not to throw the baby out with the bath water.)

 Useful reference for bad drugs and devices.
 Also, if you have been harmed, you can see what has been done by other consumers.
-Note: it is sponsored by a law firm.
+Note: it is sponsored by a law firm and lists drug lawsuits.

 Copyright 2014 by Martie Whittekin, CCN